avlec/see/README.md

   - Bottom panel
     - List of recommendations and issues reported in the uploaded codebase

-Here is a mockup of the proposed UI:
+#### UI Mockup
+This is the first medium fidelity mockup of the UI.
+It is currently a static image, progress is being made towards a high-fidelity prototype.

 ![UI](docs/SEE-Rough-UI.png?raw=true "SEE code insertions example")